iHanikaVats/Ansible-Projects/README.md

-Its a new branch
-# All tasks performed using ansible posted here.
+All tasks performed using ansible are posted here.